 - Does Google have an eCommerce platform?

 No, Google does not have its eCommerce platform as such.
 An eCommerce platform is defined as a software application that helps business owners to manage their online sales and related operations.
-However, Google does have it’s eCommerce marketplace- Google Shopping Actions.
+However, Google does have it’s eCommerce marketplace- Buy On Google.

 - Is Google Shopping a marketplace?